Examples

 1.3.
 Encapsulation / Domain Data

-It is a common design approach to encapsulate each logical segment into a single, separated “flat” service endpoint.
+A common design approach is to encapsulate each logical segment into a single, separate “flat” service endpoint.

 1. Separated (parametrized) insertDomain